8char/laux-compiler/README.md

 ## Classes

-LAUX adds JavaScript like classes.
+LAUX adds JavaScript-like classes.
 I assume you already know what a class is.

 Syntax